History

 Instruments to recreate the Big Bang

 Much of what we know and what we want to discover about the nature of subatomic particles has been discovered through particle accelerators.
-And of these, the largest and most important in the world is the Large Hadron Collider (LHC), located in Geneva, Switzerland.
+And, of these, the largest and most important in the world is the Large Hadron Collider (LHC), located in Geneva, Switzerland.
 The Large Hadron Collider accelerates protons in opposite directions, almost at the speed of light in a 27 km tunnel, and collides them in a detector called Atlas.
 The collision at Atlas replicates the conditions of the Big Bang.
 That is, the moment when the universe was created.
-We could then say that Atlas is a super-telescope that allows us to observe the Big Bang and a super-microscope that allows us to study the smallest particles we know.
+We could say then that Atlas is a supertelescope that allows us to observe the Big Bang and a supermicroscope that allows us to study the smallest particles we know.

 Researchers from the Saphir Millennium Institute have been involved in the construction of the collider since its inception.

-Technology to revolutionise the world
+Technology to revolutionize the world

-Today, CERN and collaborating initiatives such as the Saphir Millennium Institute continue to probe deep into the world of physics, not only to better understand the laws of the universe, but also to develop new technologies and applications with the potential to revolutionize the world.
+Today, CERN and collaborating initiatives, such as the Saphir Millennium Institute, continue to probe deep into the world of physics, not only to better understand the laws of the universe, but also to develop new technologies and applications with the potential to revolutionize the world.

 Loading